saendu/jekyll/_posts/2020-07-25-your-own-private-cloud.md

 ```
 helm install nginx-ingress stable/nginx-ingress --set rbac.create=true --set controller.service.type=LoadBalancer
 ```
-Since this helm chart however has some evil amd64 images included, we have to change our created nginx deployments to use a arm image.
+Since this helm chart however has some evil amd64 images included (that won’t work on a RPI4), we have to change our created nginx deployments to use an arm image.
 ```
 kubectl set image deployment/nginx-ingress-controller nginx-ingress-controller=quay.io/kubernetes-ingress-controller/nginx-ingress-controller-arm:0.30.0
 kubectl set image deployment/nginx-ingress-default-backend nginx-ingress-default-backend=k8s.gcr.io/defaultbackend-arm:1.5